miulerbm/DatabaseSQLMusicAppWF/readme.md

 - **Dynamic Image Loading**: Dynamic loading of album cover images enhances the user experience, allowing users to view album artwork directly within the application.

-- **Advanced Features**: The application also supports features like adding, updating, and deleting records from the database, ensuring data remains accurate and up-to-date.
+- **Advanced Features**: The application also supports features like adding, updating, and deleting some records from the database.
+More features can easily be added thanks to the OOP paradigm.

-This project showcases the synergy of SQL database management, C# development, OOP principles, and user-friendly interface design, making it a remarkable addition to your portfolio.

 ---